westpole/cordova-hook-set/README.md

 ### update-android-manifest.js

-> Script designed to update Android manifest file with latest version number from config.xml file and update versionCode that Play Store uses to identify Application.
+> Script designed to update Android manifest file with the latest version number from config.xml file and update versionCode that Play Store uses to identify Application.